AaronNHorvitz/iSignify/docs/TECHNICAL_WRITEUP.md

 This hackathon project serves as a robust proof-of-concept.
 Key planned features to evolve iSignify into a production-ready tool include:

 * **Automated PCR Primer Design:** Integrate an engine like Primer3 to automatically design and validate optimal PCR primers for any given signature.
-* **Clade-Based Optimization:** Implement a UI and backend logic to allow users to group background genomes into "clades" and intelligently compare against a single representative from each, dramatically improving performance for large-scale analyses.
+* **Optimization:** Implement a UI and backend logic to allow users to group background genomes into "clades" and intelligently compare against a single representative from each, dramatically improving performance for large-scale analyses.
 * **Parallel Processing Engine:** Refactor the core algorithm to use Python's `multiprocessing` module, allowing the analysis to run in parallel across all available CPU cores.